Zjx402/Kea2/README.md

 > [quickstart.py](https://github.com/XixianLiang/KeaPlus/blob/main/quickstart.py) gives a dead simple scripted test which is ready-to-go with Fastbot.
 You can customize this script test for testing your apps at your needs.

-## Feature 1: run Fastbot for automated UI Testing
+## Feature 1: running Fastbot to automate UI Testing

 Test your app with the full capability of [Fastbot](https://github.com/bytedance/Fastbot_Android) for stress testing and finding *stability problems* (发现稳定性问题) (i.e., *crashing bugs*);